Holland & Knight Charitable Foundation Announces Annual Dream Scholarship Essay Contest Honoring Dr. Martin Luther King, Jr.

 ATLANTA – November 9, 2010 – The Holland & Knight Charitable Foundation is pleased to announce the call for essays in its annual Dream Scholarship Essay Contest: A Call for Tomorrow's Leaders.
 The writing contest focuses on the legacy of Dr. Martin Luther King, Jr. and challenges youth to reflect on his ideals.

 The essay contest is open to high school juniors and seniors in public schools in Atlanta, and DeKalb County, Georgia.
 Students must be U.S. citizens to be eligible to participate.

-: Dr. Martin Luther King, Jr. worked toward nonviolent social change during his leadership of the civil rights movement.
+Option A: Dr. Martin Luther King, Jr. worked toward nonviolent social change during his leadership of the civil rights movement.
 If he were alive today, what social issue would you recommend that he address and why?
 What steps do you think he could take to address that social issue and create meaningful change?
 How could you help?
-Option B

 The contest is designed to honor the legacy of Dr. Martin Luther King, Jr. and to encourage students and leaders of today and tomorrow to reflect on Dr. King's legacy, their dreams and their strategies for achieving those dreams.

 "We are pleased to honor the legacy of Dr. Martin Luther King, Jr. by sponsoring the Dream Scholarship Essay Contest," said Vernon Strickland, a litigation attorney in the Atlanta office of Holland & Knight and one of the co-founders of the essay contest.
 "Dr. King's teachings, as well as his character of compassion, courage, perseverance and responsibility, are timeless and still relevant today.
 Tomorrow's leaders – the high school students of today – should reflect on Dr. King's life and teachings and apply them to their lives.
 This essay contest encourages that reflection."